datalad-handbook/book/docs/basics/101-133-containersrun.rst

    pair: add container image to dataset; with DataLad

-The :dlcmd:`containers-add` command takes an arbitrary name to give to the container, and a path or url to a container Image:
+The :dlcmd:`containers-add` command takes an arbitrary name to give to the container, and a path or URL to a container image:

 .. runrecord:: _examples/DL-101-133-101
    :language: console